Published:

 The bigger issue, as is usual with the Surface line, is that arguably necessary extras, such as the type-cover keyboard, are sold separately, and aren’t exactly cheap.
 Buying into Surface does feel like buying into a brand new eco-system, but its one that works fantastically.

-5. Best for Replacing Notebooks: ReMarkable 2
+5. Best for Writing: ReMarkable 2

 Pros: Screen is great relative to other e-ink displays, very thin and light, limited functionality